AI-Powered Portfolio Monitoring

 CISO Fast-Track Bridge

-Because borrower financial data never leaves the fund's environment, the standard SaaS security risks are bypassed entirely.
+Because borrower financial data routes only to dedicated infrastructure under NHN's exclusive control, with no third-party AI vendors and no cloud middlemen in the inference chain, the standard multi-tenant SaaS security risks are bypassed entirely.
 The architecture itself is the primary security control.
-The Bridge is the roadmap that proves the local architecture requires a lower burden of proof.
+The Bridge is the roadmap that proves the sovereign architecture requires a lower burden of proof.

 Independent Big-4 SOC 2 Type 2 audit target: Q2 2027.
 Funded by founder-tier subscription revenue.
 Published on a public calendar so CISOs can plan around it rather than squint at a self-attested document.